archenovalis/sanitized_slan_cheat/Galactic_Bank/readme.txt

   (Withdrawal fee is nerfed until Banking Clan have their own stations.)

 1.1:
-Banker's Clan Vault Stations
+Banking Clan Vault Stations
 Vaults are rebuilt within the same faction
-Credit loot boxes drop from Banker Clan ships
+Credit loot boxes drop from Banking Clan ships
-Banker Clan has ships that transport credits between vaults
+Banking Clan has ships that transport credits between vaults